 Soon, Eno became more ethereal with Another Green World (1975) and Before and After Science (1977).
-His gentle, calming synth sounds seem to shimmer, and evoke seascapes and beckoning ephemeral heavenly horizons.
-His Music For… series; Airports, Films, the Moon, etc… were a bit unexciting (unless perhaps you were at an airport, in a film, or on the moon).
-But they did have beautiful moments – and we must give him credit for studying the effects of calming sounds upon people in stressful situations and places.
+His gentle, calming synth sounds seem to shimmer, and evoke seascapes and conjure ephemeral heavenly horizons.
+His Music For… series; Airports, Films, the Moon, etc… were a bit unexciting (unless you were at an airport, in a film, or on the moon).
+But they were rife with beautiful moments.
+We must give him credit for studying the effects of calming sounds upon people in stressful situations and places.

 Eno’s voice is on some of the tracks, but most of the vocalizations are by random people whom he found to be sonically interesting.
 He told BBC 6Music’s Radcliffe & Macione.
 “They were all people who I met.
 Caroline Wildi (“Dream Birds”) was working in my health club @ the reception.
 She has a cut glass BBC voice evocative of another time.
 Another was Eno’s polish bookkeeper “…and another a girl whom I met at a crossing in Notting Hill who asked me the way….Voices I found attractive and liked the melodies they formed when they spoke.”
 All of the voices are wonderfully unique and each one is aurally perfect for each piece.

 New Oblique Strategies instructional cards (the first edition was produced in 1974 for artistic dilemmas) were written for this working situation.
-Try Eno Web’s [random oblique strategy generator:

 I’d love to hear the other 5,700 pieces of music in his computer that Eno’s assistant sifts through and selects upon his master’s description and command while composing.